D-Lawson/milestone-project-1/README.md

 *   Image carousel to be inserted once enough images can be obtained from the owner to form a carousel gallery feature.
 *   Location map to be embedded with a Google maps iFrame
 *   New navigation item that links to additional information in a separate scrolling page about the cottage, the local area special interests, local history links to local attractions websites.
+*   Accessibility features to be implemented fully (ARIA and screen reader compatibility)

 ----